Older brother and mother play with younger sibling

 If your children are young, introduce them to basic budgeting concepts with spend, save, and share jars.
 They can watch how Elmo from Sesame Street saves in those three jars.
 After they have earned money from their allowance or completed chores, talk to them about the value of saving now to use it later.

 For teenagers, show them how to set up a budget to pay for their smart phone, buy gas, or save for their education after high school.
-Another idea is to give your teenagers money to get school clothes money once per year so they can choose how to spend the funds.
-This way, they can see how much or how little they can buy, depending on their own personal spending decisions.
+Another idea is to give your teenagers money to buy their school clothes so they can choose how to spend the funds.
+This way, they can see how much or how little they can buy, depending on their own decisions.
 It’s better to learn what things really cost now so to better set their financial priorities later in life.

 Set and incentivize savings goals